Board Members

 Louise was a member of the Government appointed expert group that developed the National Framework to end Sexual Harassment and Vioelnce at Third Level and continues to advise on law and policy reform.
 At UCC, Louise has developed the campus-wide Bystander Intervention initiative which seeks to educate and empower staff and students to challenge the normalisation of sexual abuse and to recognise their role as pro-social bystanders to effect change and bring about a new normal of safety and respect.

-Sue has worked in the communications industry since 1987.
-She is currently Group Director, Employee Experience for Smurfit Kappa and brings a wealth of knowledge in marketing and communications the Board.
+Sue has been working in the communications industry since 1987, starting her career with Hill and Knowlton in London.
+Currently, she holds the position of Group Director, Employee Experience and Internal Communications at Smurfit Kappa Group, bringing extensive knowledge in marketing and communications to the Barnardos Board.

-Her areas of expertise include retail and food marketing, sponsorship negotiation and management, crisis communications, corporate & public affairs, as well as event management, sports marketing and consumer focused communications programmes.
+Sue’s expertise spans internal communications, retail and food marketing, crisis communications, corporate & public affairs, sponsorship negotiation, event management, and sports marketing.

 Maria Kelly is a barrister practicing mainly in employment law.